LionC/nest.nvim/README.md

 local nest = require('nest')

 nest.applyKeymaps {
+    -- In this case, you would have to override defaults settings and set silent to false -- in order that ':' show up correctly.
-    -- Remove silent from ; : mapping, so that : shows up in command mode { ';', ':' , options = { silent = false } },
+    { ';', ':' , options = { silent = false } },
     { ':', ';' },